mraitmaier/bibliow/README.md

 The application is started as "bibliow $sqlite-file-name".

-If <sqlite-file-name> does not exist, it is created and database is initialized (tabled is created, triggers and indexes also).
+If $sqlite-file-name does not exist, it is created and database is initialized (tabled is created, triggers and indexes also).